 Well, it looks like both school and Schooled are out for the summer, as ABC canceled the sitcom after two seasons and 34 episodes.
 A spin-off series of the popular sitcom The Goldbergs, Schooled follows Lainey Lewis as she takes up a new position as the music teacher of her alma mater, William Penn Academy, with some other well-known Goldergs characters.

-But it doesn’t look as though people are too interested in the familiar characters since viewership went down 29% from its freshman run.
+Sadly, it doesn’t look as though people are too interested in the familiar characters (even Tim Meadows as Principal John Glascott?!) since viewership went down 29% from its freshman run.

 The time for scheduling playdates and going to PTA meetings is over for the Single Parents.
-After two seasons, ABC has decided to move forward with canceling the sitcom.
+After two seasons, ABC has decided to move forward with canceling the sitcom that stars Taran Killam, Leighton Meester, and more.
 Following the lives of multiple single parents who want nothing more than to raise their children while still maintaining a social life, the sitcom just wasn’t getting the viewership it needed for renewal.

 In fact, viewership for the second season maxed out at 2.6 million total viewers, a 29% decrease from its freshman fun.